asathoor/myChildTheme/README.md

 ## And then

+Install the theme on a server.
+Make whatever changes you fancy.
 When you have added what you want to add it's time to export the theme to a zip file from the Dashboard.

-Now open the zip - and whatever you've added will be part of the theme.
+Now open the *exported* zip - and whatever you've added will be part of the theme.
 The zip-file will look somewhat like this:

 ~~~~~
 myChild/